ITRS-Group/cordial/tools/geneos/docs/geneos_gateway.md

 #### `setup`

 The Gateway setup file.

-This should normally not be changed.
+If this is set to `none` or an empty string then no `-setup` option is passed on the command line.
+This allows for Centralised Config with Gateway Hub or Obcerv.

 > Default: `${config:home}/gateway.setup.xml`